4 min read

 Australian Border Force (ABF), which administers the online register, suggests that reporting entities review statements submitted by similar industry organizations to benchmark their reporting.

-Robobai tip: ABF resources include an annexure document to address all mandatory criteria.
+RobobAI tip: ABF resources include an annexure document to address all mandatory criteria.

 What should a modern slavery statement include?